Juan de Herrera Project

 Precipitate's Juan de Herrera project is well located within the prospective Tireo Gold Trend in western Dominican Republic.
-The Juan de Herrera project concessions are variably road accessible and cover an estimated 40 kilometres of prospective strike length of target Tireo Formation lithologies (see property maps).
-The Tireo Formation is an Upper Cretaceous aged package of volcanic and sedimentary rocks that bisects central Hispaniola, trending northwesterly through the Dominican-Haitian nations borders.
+The Juan de Herrera (“JDH”) project is variably road accessible and covers an estimated 40 kilometres of prospective strike length of target Tireo Formation lithologies.
+The Tireo Formation is an Upper Cretaceous aged package of volcanic and sedimentary rocks that bisects central Hispaniola, trending northwesterly through the Dominican-Haitian border.
 These rocks were largely unexplored until recent discoveries by GoldQuest Mining Corp (Romero), Unigold (Neita-Candelones) and Newmont (La Miel).
-Approximately 5.0 million gold equivalent ounces have been discovered and advanced in in the belt in the last decade, while vast areas of similarly prospective and proximal terrain remains largely underexplored.
+Approximately 5.0 million gold equivalent ounces have been discovered and advanced in in the belt in the last decade, while vast areas of similarly prospective and proximal terrain remains largely under explored.

 Project Technical Milestones and Highlights

-- JDH Project acquisition October 2012 via option agreement; December 2016 Precipitate earned 100% control interest in the JDH Project.
+- JDH Project acquired October 2012 via option agreement; December 2016 Precipitate earned 100% control interest in the JDH Project.

-- Completion of property wide regional prospecting and geochemical sampling yields numerous gold/copper/zinc targets.
+- Completion of maiden property wide regional-scale prospecting and geochemical sampling yields numerous gold/copper/zinc targets (2015-16).

-- Focused exploration at Ginger Ridge Main Zone: including detailed soil and rock sampling, geological mapping, numerous phases of IP & magnetic geophysical surveys, and 3,270 metres of diamond drill testing.
+- Focused exploration at Ginger Ridge Main Zone (2014-17): including detailed soil and rock sampling, geological mapping, multiple phases of IP & magnetic geophysical surveys, and 3,270 metres of diamond drill testing.
 Identification of a combined VMS-intermediate sulphidation mineral system and discovery hole GR14-05 with highlight result of 18.0m @ 4.54 g/t gold.

 - Tireo Gold Camp data sharing and collaboration agreement with GoldQuest Mining Corp.

-- Extensive regional scale IP geophysical survey program completed over the current five priority exploration zones.
+- Extensive regional scale IP (induced polarization) geophysical survey program completed over the current five priority exploration zones.
 Numerous combined chargeability/resistivity anomalies identified.